A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Evaluation

 We implement RadioLAM on two NVIDIA RTX 4090 GPUs.
 The size (number of parameters) of RadioLAM is $0.6$ billion, unless otherwise specified.
 The training procedure is sped up by the DeepSpeed ZeRO-2~\cite{ZeRO} optimization framework.
 Deep learning codes are built using PyTorch.
 We set the number of DDPM inference steps as 1000, and the number of DDIM inference steps as 10.
 There are 64 radio map candidates generated by the generation block for each target 2D plane in each problem instance.

-To evaluate RadioLAM, we compare it with the following two interpolation-based baseline algorithms: \begin{itemize} \item 3D-RBF~\cite{rbf}: It directly extends the algorithm RBF from 2D radio map estimation to 3D radio map estimation.
+To evaluate RadioLAM, we compare it with the following two interpolation-based baseline algorithms: \begin{itemize} \item 3D-RBF~\cite{rbf}: It directly extends the algorithm RBF from 2D radio map construction to 3D radio map construction.
 By creating a network of basis functions around the known data points, it uses a linear combination of these basis functions to approximate the values of unknown points.

-\item 3D-kriging~\cite{kriging}: It directly extends the algorithm kriging from 2D radio map estimation to 3D radio map estimation.
+\item 3D-kriging~\cite{kriging}: It directly extends the algorithm kriging from 2D radio map construction to 3D radio map construction.
 It uses a semi-variogram function to describe the spatial autocorrelation and estimates the values of unknown points by weighted average of the observed data of known points. \end{itemize}

-In addition, we compare RadioLAM with the following two existing deep learning-based approaches which solve the 3D radio map estimation problem: \begin{itemize} \item 3D-UNet~\cite{krijestorac2021spatial}: It uses a UNet model for 3D radio map estimation.
+In addition, we compare RadioLAM with the following two existing deep learning-based approaches which solve the 3D radio map construction problem: \begin{itemize} \item 3D-UNet~\cite{krijestorac2021spatial}: It uses a UNet model for 3D radio map construction.
 UNet is a convolutional neural network (CNN) featuring a symmetric encoder-decoder structure.
 The encoder progressively compresses spatial information through downsampling, while the decoder reconstructs high-quality features via upsampling operations.

-\item 3D-DCRGAN~\cite{Hu23:TVT:3DMap}: Adapted from the GAN framework proposed in~\cite{Hu23:TVT:3DMap} for 3D radio map estimation, this baseline approach removes the original algorithm's dependence on transmitters' information to maintain consistency with our problem formulation (which does not require the prior knowledge of transmitters' information). \end{itemize}
+\item 3D-DCRGAN~\cite{Hu23:TVT:3DMap}: Adapted from the GAN framework proposed in~\cite{Hu23:TVT:3DMap} for 3D radio map construction, this baseline approach removes the original algorithm's dependence on transmitters' information to maintain consistency with our problem formulation (which does not require the prior knowledge of transmitters' information). \end{itemize}